The Dakota: Architecture

-Henry Janeway Hardenbergh designed the Dakota for Edward C. Clark between 1880 and 1884.
+The Dakota was designed by Hardenbergh for Clark and built between 1880 and 1884.
 The construction process involved several contractors including stonemason John L. Banta, plumber T. Brieu, iron supplier Post & McCord, carpenter J. L. Hamilton, stonework supplier J. Gillis Se Son and Henry Wilson, and woodwork contractor Pottier & Stymus.

-The design has been characterized as being in various architectural styles.
-Writers Sarah Bradford Landau and Carl W. Condit described the building as being built in a German Renaissance Revival style, but a contemporary source described the building's design as being patterned after "the period of Francis I".
-The building's design includes deep roofs with a profusion of dormers, terracotta spandrels and panels, niches, balconies, and balustrades.
+There is disagreement over the building's architectural style.
+CNBC and writers Sarah Bradford Landau and Carl W. Condit described the building as being built in a German Renaissance Revival style, but a contemporary source described the building's design as being patterned after "the period of Francis I".
+The writer Elizabeth Hawes said in 1993 that the building had been characterized as "Brewery Brick Victorian neo-Gothic Eclectic".
+The building's design includes deep roofs with dormers, terracotta spandrels and panels, niches, balconies, and balustrades.
 The designs of the dormers, roofs, and windows were influenced by the Northern Renaissance style.

-The Dakota is a nine-story building; most of the building is seven stories high, although there are also two-story gables.
+The Dakota is a nine-story building; most of the building is seven stories high, although there are also two-story gables and garrets (attics) rising up to four stories.
 Some contemporary sources described the building as being ten stories high, including the raised basement, while others classify the Dakota as being eight stories high.
 The Dakota measures 185 ft tall and was the tallest building in the neighborhood when it was constructed.
 Due to the apartments' high ceilings, the Dakota's height was equivalent to that of a standard 15-story building.